eli-blazek/av-fork-dsw-questionnaire-template/README.md

 This is a fork of the default DSW template, created for Library of the Czech Academy of sciences.
 It is generally following the same phylosophy as the default template, but it simplifies the overall output.

-** It currently works for HTML, PDF and JSON outputs.
-Word works with some reservations.
+** It currently works for HTML, PDF, Word and JSON outputs.
 Markdown and LaTeX are not supported at the moment.**